FMMT666/SyrSafeTechLogger/README.md

 Logfile (in an older format though) attached for the fun of it.
 This file does not have the (later added) alarm state in it.

 Maybe the code is helpful for some of you too.

 ---
+I hadn't initially planned to implement device control as well.
+However, after several instances of going hours without water because I forgot to reprogram the Syr from "absent" to "present", I found myself in need of a better and quicker way to reactivate the water supply.

+Displaying "an error occurred" or simply a rotating icon seem to be the only functionalities this horsehite app possesses.
+Even when it's supposedly "working", it takes five clicks (six if the app has logged you out, seven if an alarm has occurred that needs to be acknowledged), each with a 50% chance of a fatal deadlock, to reach the page where profiles can be selected.
+After selecting a new one, the rotating icon spins indefinitely, necessitating the closure of the app.

+---
 (*1*) Actually it was a dripping water tap, about one drop every 2s and a leaking toilet flush.